07 Aug 6 ways to improve your drawing

 I am sitting writing this post in silence.
 When I teach life drawing I expect the room to be silent.
 Why?
 Because if we’re using our brain to chat or engage in other things then we can’t concentrate and give drawing our full attention.
 And it needs our full attention.
 You might like to listen to music when you’re drawing.
 If you’re an experienced artist then I should imagine that you will find this enjoyable and not too interfering with your concentration.
 But if you’re learning to draw I would recommend you switch off your music, cut the chat and get on with the task in hand.

-You need to be in the moment, absorbed and according to positive psychologist Mihály Csíkszentmihályi, what you are experiencing in that moment is known as flow, a state of complete immersion in an activity.
+You need to be in the moment, absorbed and according to positive psychologist Mihály Csíkszentmihályi, what you are experiencing at that moment is known as flow, a state of complete immersion in an activity.
 He describes the mental state of flow as “being completely involved in an activity for its own sake.
 The ego falls away.
 Time flies.
 Every action, movement, and thought follows inevitably from the previous one, like playing jazz.
 Your whole being is involved, and you’re using your skills to the utmost.”

 Switch your phone off, MP3 player off, OFF, OFF, OFF!!